OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera: Experiments

 \subsection{Setup}

 \textbf{Datasets.} We evaluate on two panoramic occupancy benchmarks for legged/humanoid platforms. \textbf{QuadOcc}: real first-person $360^{\circ}$ data on a quadruped within a campus; day/dusk/night, sequence-heterogeneous split; $24$K \emph{consecutive} frames with \emph{stride-5} training; $6$ classes on a $64{\times}64{\times}8$ grid (0.4\,m). \textbf{Human360Occ (H3O)}: CARLA-based human-ego $360^{\circ}$ with simulated gait over $16$ maps and diverse weather/lighting; RGB, depth, occupancy (two resolutions), and poses.
 We report \emph{within-city} (H3O-Homo) and \emph{cross-city} (H3O-Heter).
-See Table~\ref{table:quadocc_comp} and Table~\ref{table:h3o_homo_heter_stacked}.
+See supplementary for the data collection pipelines and statistics of QuadOcc and H3O.

 \textbf{Metrics.} Following semantic scene completion (SSC) practice, we report per-class IoU and mean IoU (mIoU) on non-empty voxels, plus overall precision (P) and recall (R).